 What if I notice that something is damaged when delivered?

 All delivered materials should be verified against manifests and examined for damage within 24-48 hours of receipt.
 Discrepancies and/or damage will be reported to the collection-owning repository using this form.
+(Note that clicking the link will download the form as an excel file to your computer, likely in the Downloads folder.)

 Who developed these guidelines and protocols?